Saionaro/storekeep/README.md

 # storekeep

-`storekeep` is a simple store saver for redux applications. `storekeep` allows to save some deep redux store fields between reloads of an application.
+`storekeep` is a simple partial store saver for redux applications. `storekeep` allows to save some deep redux store fields between reloads of an application.

 ```js
 import { createStore } from "redux";